TypJakob/KanskeJakob/README.md

 ## I'm Jakob.
 An ambitious self-taught Web Developer and Student from Sweden! 🙌

-- 🌱 I'm currently learning Javascript
+- 🌱 I'm currently learning React
-- 🖥️ 1 month of coding experience
+- 🖥️ 2 months of coding experience
 - 💪 I go to the gym, like a lot...

 ## Languages and Tools I use